protobufjs/protobuf.js/README.md

 * This library requires an ES5-capable browser with typed array support.
 If you indend to support older browsers, you'll need a polyfill with working array access operators.

-* If you want to use the node buffer API in your browser, you can use [feross/buffer](https://github.com/feross/buffer) for example and assign its constructor to `protobuf.util.Buffer`.
+* If you want to use the node's buffer API in your browser, you can use [feross/buffer](https://github.com/feross/buffer) for example and assign its constructor to `protobuf.util.Buffer`.

 * If you need extensive support to work with 64 bit values (uint64, int64 etc.), you can